joist-orm/joist-orm/docs/docs/features/tagged-ids.md

 Are applicable to any system, so ideally you could apply the "id is a string" approach to your REST or GRPC or other APIs.

-That said, if you have an existing `number`-based API that you can't change, Joist provides `deTagId`, `deTagIds`, and `tagIfNeeded` methods to convert to/from tagged ids to the actual number value.
+That said, if you have an existing `number`-based API that you can't change, Joist provides `deTagId`, `deTagIds`, and `tagId` methods to convert to/from tagged ids to the actual number value.

 ### Running SQL Queries